About this Policy

 F&A Costs must be charged at a rate not less than the predetermined approved schedule of rates.
 The Chancellor or a designated representative may waive F&A Cost recovery upon the recommendation of the department chairman and concurrence of the divisional Dean or designated representative when the following occurs:

-- The sponsor does not provide for full payment, provided published literature of sponsor states that F&A Costs are not allowed for any sponsored projects, and provided the project will essentially support the mission of the University.
-Where there are not published guidelines and full recovery is contrary to general operational standards of the sponsoring group, the Vice President for Finance and Administration is authorized to negotiate a rate acceptable to both parties.
+- The sponsor limits F&A recovery, provided published literature of sponsor states that F&A Costs are not allowed for any applicant, and provided the project will essentially support the mission of the University.
+Where there are not published guidelines and full recovery is contrary to general operational standards of the sponsoring agency, the Vice Chancellor for Research or a designee is authorized to negotiate a rate acceptable to both parties.

 - The project is sponsored by a Missouri: state, county or municipal agency, provided the project is in keeping with the mission of the University and in support of activities funded from state, county or municipal tax sources.
 However, if the agency acts as the designated agency for disbursing federal funds, F&A Costs are charged as if the project were funded directly by a federal agency.